jupyter-widgets/widget-ts-cookiecutter/README.md

 - `npm_package_name`: name for the npm "front-end" package holding the JavaScript implementation used in your custom widget.
 - `npm_package_version`: initial version of the npm package.
-- `jlab_extension_id`: extension ID to supply to JupyterLab when registering the extension.
-  The recommended format is "jupyter.extensions.<Your UNIQUE designator here>".
 - `project_short_description` : a short description for your project that will be used for both the "back-end" and "front-end" packages.